RubixDev/syntastica/README.md

     "function": "$blue",

     // specify more styling options in curly braces
-    // (note that currently this order required by the macro) "string": {
+    // (note that currently this order is required by the macro) "string": {
         color: None,
         underline: false,